ANALYSIS-European retailers are on investors' naughty lists this Christmas

 By Joice Alves

-LONDON, Oct 28 (Reuters) - The Christmas shopping period is unlikely to bring relief to European retailers that sell anything from running shoes to handbags as the cost-of-living crisis squeezes consumers and shrinks disposable income.
+LONDON, Oct 28 (Reuters) - As the cost-of-living crisis squeezes consumers and shrinks disposable incomes, this year's Christmas shopping period is unlikely to bring relief to European retailers selling anything from running shoes to handbags.

+Amazon.com Inc AMZN.O on Thursday gave a clear pointer to prospective trends this holiday season, traditionally a high point for the retail sector, when it forecast a slowdown in sales growth for the period, warning that inflation-wary consumers and businesses had less money to spend.

-The holiday season is traditionally a high point for the retail sector but even Europe's big names are warning of tough months ahead this year, and investors have punished them accordingly.
+Even Europe's big names are warning of tough months ahead and investors have punished them accordingly.

 Full-year profit at British online fashion retailer ASOS ASOS.Lsank a whopping 90% from pandemic highs and its shares are the second worst performing of the top 350 UK-listed companies .FTLC this year, wiping out two thirds of its market capitalisation.

-Even companies such as Reckitt Benckiser RKT.L, producing more mundane consumer-staple items like Dettol cleaning products and Durex condoms, and giant Unilever ULVR.L have warned of pressure on consumers.
+It's a similar picture at companies such as Reckitt Benckiser RKT.L, producing everyday consumer staples like Dettol cleaning products and Durex condoms, and Unilever ULVR.L.
+Both have warned of pressure on consumers.

-Callaghan pointed to the rise in mortgages and other bills which is squeezing consumers while higher prices of raw materials, such as cotton, are driving up retailers' costs.
+Callaghan pointed to the rise in mortgages and other bills which are squeezing consumers, while higher prices of raw materials, such as cotton, are driving up retailers' costs.

 Investors and strategists expect retailers' margins to be squeezed well into next year as cost pressures are further exacerbated by weakening currencies and collapsing consumer demand.